alex-gutev/live_cells/README.md

 `ValueCell.computed` and `MutableCell.computed` determine their dependencies, the argument cells referenced by the value computation function, at runtime.
-This allows you to conveniently create a computed cell without having to list out the referenced cells beforehand, however it also introduces additional overhead at runtime.
+This allows you to conveniently create a computed cell without having to list out the referenced cells beforehand.
+However it also introduces additional overhead at runtime.

 There are two ways to avoid this: